VolkerWessels: Operations

 The company is the eponymous sponsor of the VolkerWessels Cycling Team.

 Major projects

 Major projects undertaken by the company include the Eastern Scheldt storm surge barrier completed in 1986, the Gateshead Millennium Bridge completed in 2001 and the Euroborg soccer stadium for FC Groningen in Groningen completed in 2006.

-VolkerWessels is also involved in HS2 lot C1, working as part of joint venture, due to complete in 2031.
+VolkerWessels has been a major supplier to Network Rail, being involved in schemes such as the Midland Rail Hub.
+The company is also involved in the construction of High Speed 2, being a member of a joint venture to deliver lot C1, which was due to be completed in 2031.